chrishonson/Nick-s-Bench-Progress/README.md

 ---

 ## Mon May 5
-*Vacation Day*
+*Vacation Day (Volunteered) *

 ---

 ## Tue May 6
-- [ ] 1.Udemy Section 4 – IAM & CLI 1 h 28 m
+- [✅] 1.Udemy Section 4 – IAM & CLI 1 h 28 m
+- [✅] 2.
+Udemy Section 5 - EC2 Storage fundamentals.
+2x speed review
-- [ ] 2.
+- [ ] 3.
 Udemy Section 6 – EC2 Storage 1 h 5 m
-- [ ] 3.
-Complete the section quizzes and jot **key takeaways** for IAM and S3 in your bench log.
+- [ ] 4.
+Complete the section quizzes and jot **key takeaways** for IAM and EC2 in your bench log.

+Key terms:

+- Subnet: basically just a contiguous range of IP addresses that
+- VPC: Virtual private cloud
+- Security groups: allow applying security rules in groups
+- IAM: Identity and Access Management - AWS service for managing user access and permissions
+- CLI: Command Line Interface - Tool for interacting with AWS services via command line
+- EC2: Elastic Compute Cloud - Virtual servers in the cloud
+- S3: Simple Storage Service - Object storage service for storing and retrieving data
+- Clasic ports to know: 22 SSH and secure ftp, 21 ftp, 80 is HTTP, 443 is HTTPS, 3389 is RDP remote desktop for windows
+- IPAM IP Address Manager.
+Helps to plan, track and manage IP addresses for workloads and on-prem networks

 ---